 This piece is part of our Empowered Birth series, highlighting ways Black women can have birth experiences that leave them and their families feeling safe and respected.
 Click here for more stories.

 Tayo Mbande, 24, is a Chicago-based mom of two (her daughter, Yahya-Ayan is 2.5 years old, and her son Kamalu-Ime is 6 months).
-She’s the founder of a birth and postpartum company called Chicago Birthworks Collective.
+She’s the co-founder (alongside her mom!) of a birth and postpartum company called Chicago Birthworks Collective.

 Tayo and her then-boyfriend found out she was pregnant with their daughter during her senior year at Howard University.
 (Now her husband, Aremu Mbande is the director of the African American Male Resource Center at Chicago State University.)